bl000m/philosophers/README.md

 # philosophers
 **Threads and philosophers.
 42 School project.**

+=> If you are a 42 student visiting this page for inspiration, please let your inspiration free not to copy/paste the code.
+Rather look for the logic between the lines and play with it!

 This project is a training to multi-threads/multi-process programming with the use of mutex, in the form of a variant of the famous Dining Philosophers problem.

-**If you are a 42 student visiting this page to get some inspiration please leave your inspiration being free not to copy/paste the code but catching logics behind that**

-The specific rules for the mandatory part are:
+# mandatory part
 ```
 • Each philosopher should be a thread.